steveechan/mywebclass-agile-docs/documentation/templates/theme/theme_template.md

-"As a [user role], I want to [user story] so that [benefit].
-By [action], we can [project objective].
-This will enable us to [project outcome].
-By following [methodology/principles], we can quickly and effectively [project deliverables], setting us up for [long-term benefit]."

-You can fill in the placeholders with your own information to create a complete agile theme that outlines your project objectives, outcomes, and deliverables.
+"As a business owner, I want to establish a highly visible and compelling web presence that reflects our brand identity and engages our target audience so that we can achieve our business objectives and enhance our customers' experiences.
+By leveraging lean and agile principles, we can swiftly and effectively develop a strong foundation for our web project.
+This will enable us to establish a durable groundwork that ensures our web page remains relevant, user-friendly, and aligned with our business goals throughout the life of the project.
+By adopting a collaborative and transparent approach to web development, we can foster a culture of innovation and creativity, empowering our team to deliver exceptional results.
+By prioritizing continuous improvement, iterative development, and customer-centricity, we can deliver a website that meets and exceeds our business requirements, aligns with industry best practices, and engages our target audience.
+Ultimately, this will position us for enduring prosperity and success in the digital landscape."

 # List initiatives related to this theme